zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

  what you do that is against the law.
 To steal is a crime ; to kill someone is a crime.
 So, the scene of the crime is where the crime hap pened.
 Flora doesn’t think the police could find someone who has left the scene  of the crime.
 Then she says, “That guy must be a real jerk!”
 A “jerk” is an in formal way of calling someone a very stupid or bad person.

 Saul says, “Take it easy (meaning calm down, don’t be so excited).
 Maybe this man was just panicked.”
-“To be panicked” means that you ar e afraid, that you are very anxious, you don’t know what to do.
+“To be panicked” means that you are afraid, that you are very anxious, you don’t know what to do.
 You often do the wrong thing when you panic.
 Saul says, “It’s probably his first offense,” me aning it’s probably the first time that this person has had a problem, has broken  the law, has committed a crime.
 He says, “Maybe he’s young and just learning how  to drive.”

 Flora says, “Maybe.”
 Then she says, “Hey, why are you defe nding the driver?”
 “To defend (someone)” means to do something or say someth ing that protects the other person, to say the other person is not guilty,  they’re innocent.
 Saul says, “Well…”  Flora says, “You know the person driving the car, don’t you?”
 She thinks Saul knows who the driver is – the name of the  driver.
 Flora says, “You’re not an innocent bystander.”
 A “bystander” is some one who just happens to be somewhere and see something that has happened.
 It’s a person who did not do anything wrong, but they usually saw someone who did do something wrong or were in the same place as the person who did something wrong.
 “Innocent” is the opposite of “guilty,” meaning you didn ’t do anything wrong.
 But Flora doesn’t think Saul is an innocent bystander.
 She says, “You’re trying to talk me out of calling the police!”
 “To talk (someone) out of (something)” means to convince or persuade another person not to do something,  to make them change their mind about doing something.
 “The parents trie d to talk their daughter out of getting a tattoo.”
 They tried to convince her not to p ut ink permanently on her skin.
 Something you should never do for your boyfriend or  girlfriend, because someday, perhaps, they will not be your boyfriend or girl friend any longer.
 I’m not speaking from personal experience, mind you!